integritee-network/book/src/howto_stf.md

 Now that everything is super-isolated and confidential, how should we know if our call actually worked?

-That's why substraTEE-worker exposes a websocket interface for encrypted and authenticated queries.
+That's why integritee-worker exposes a websocket interface for encrypted and authenticated queries.

-We will now implemet a getter that can only be called by the `AccountId` it refers to.
+We will now implement a getter that can only be called by the `AccountId` it refers to.

 #### encointer-worker/stf/src/lib.rs